k35o/k8o/README.md

 ### tests

-One side is tested by VITEST.
+All tests is written by Vitest.
 It will run in `browser mode` except for the `utils` test.
+Storybook test is also with Vitest.

 ```command
 pnpm run test